*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - From the airport.
 There are a few easy options to get from BCN airport in El Prat.
 Taking a taxi is the easiest but most expensive option, about 40 euros to the city.
 Taking the train is easy too!
 (I took it just yesterday!).
 Walk to the train station from Terminal 2.
 There are many attendants there to help you buy your ticket.
 There are several stops including Passeig de Gràcia, which is pretty central.
 The train is really cozy too, you just have to beware of pickpockets.

 - The best way to get around is by walking or using the metro or bus.
 If you are going to Gothic Quarter, Born, or La Barceloneta, you can walk.
 But to get to Sagrada Familia, Park Guell, Tibidabo, or Montjuic, you’ll have to use public transportation.
-Buy a T-10 card at any metro station.
+Buy a T-Casual card (formerly the T-10 card) at any metro station.
 It’s a card of 10 trips with free transfers anytime you change modes of transportation like from metro to bus.
 You just have to make the trip within 1.5 hours, which is never a problem within Barcelona city limits.
+You can’t share the same card with someone on the same trip.

 Money and tipping